-Studying history in Japanese
+Studying the story in Japanese

 昔々ある所に名前の無い怪物がいました。